 Now in his eight year in Oregon, Jacques’ Resonance project is one of Oregon’s most talked about in the valley.
 Armed with a brand new state of the art winemaking facility and a breath-taking tasting room, Jacques hasn’t let up – having churned out nearly a dozen 94+ rated wines in just a handful of vintages.
 This one is no exception.
 In fact, it’s his highest decorated Pinot to date in Oregon.

 95 from Robert Parker’s Wine Advocate.
 94 more from Wine Spectator who decided at the end of this year and after nearly 20,000 wines tasted that the 2021 Resonance Pinot Noir from Jacques & company was worthy of the #9 spot in the Wine Spectator Top 100 Wines of 2023.

 Don't worry!
 Enter your email and we'll notify you when it's available again or if we have very similar products from this producer.

-Vibrant and impeccably structured, with floral raspberry, crushed stone and savory tea accents that build tension toward refined tannins.
-Drink now.
+Precise and elegantly structured, with detailed raspberry, savory tea and crushed stone accents that gather richness and tension toward refined tannins.